CLUB ZONE ONE

 Family friendly provision for young people in Tower Hamlets.

-Our after-school programme takes places every Monday for young people to engage with creative enrichment activities, open to 7-18-year-olds from Tower Hamlets.
+Our after-school programme takes places every Saturday for young people to engage with creative enrichment activities, open to 10-16-year-olds from Tower Hamlets.

 The sessions will provide an opportunity to join, our: